Tuesday, 29 September 2020

 Migrants Way.
 Stage 19.
 Speeton to Filey

 A warm, sunny day with barely any wind.
 I get to Reighton Sands Lane at low tide.
-The large expanse of sandy beach is exposed with the clear sky showing the eroding cliffs of Filey in the horizon.
+The large expanse of sandy beach is exposed with the clear sky showing the eroding cliffs of Filey on the horizon.
 I descend the steep, concreted slope at Reighton Gap.
 Before the walk proper, I must walk towards Speeton Black Cliff, where I left it on the last stage.
 The massive metal boilers of the Wreck of the 'Laura' mark the walk's starting point.
 A woman is taking photographs of the wreck.
 She approaches and is very happy to explain to me the developments leading to the stranding of the steamship.
 A Rock Pipit sits atop some of the WW2 anti-tank blocks, nearby.
 Three Rooks pass overhead, first north, then south.
 A Stonechat feeds at the clifftop bushes.

 The view from atop Reighton Sands Lane.